 Mr. Phan Huu Danh, residing in Tan Phuoc commune, Lai Vung district, said that his tangerine garden yielded 15 tons, the quality of the tangerines was good so traders bought them quickly.

-"Usually on December 19, I would water the garden to make the fruit fresh and welcome traders to come and see for a beautiful display.
-But this year, traders came early and closed the deal quickly, with a good price, so the gardeners were happy.
+"Usually, on December 19, I would water the garden to make the fruit fresh and welcome traders to come and see for themselves.
+But this year, the traders came early and closed the deal quickly, with a good price, so the gardeners were happy.

-Currently, the price of red grapefruit is stable at 40,000 - 50,000 VND/kg.
-Small traders in Lai Vung also take advantage of the opportunity to go to the garden to buy and sell at traditional markets," said Mr. Danh.
+Currently, the price of pink grapefruit is stable at 40,000 - 50,000 VND/kg.
+Small traders in Lai Vung also take advantage of going to the garden to buy and sell at traditional markets," said Mr. Danh.

-Sorting tangerines, packing and delivering to customers - Photo: TONG DOANH
+Sorting tangerines, packing and delivering to customers - Photo: TONG DONH

-Ms. Nguyen Thi Thanh Thuy - resident of Tan Thanh commune, Lai Vung district - said that she went to the garden early in the morning to pick, and at 10am she sorted, packed and shipped the products to customers who had pre-ordered them.
+Ms. Nguyen Thi Thanh Thuy - resident of Tan Thanh commune, Lai Vung district - said that she went to the garden early in the morning to pick, and at 10am she sorted, packed and shipped the products to customers who had pre-ordered.

-"Tomorrow my warehouse will start packing a lot of goods, first delivering about 3 tons, then selling whatever we can buy, but right now there is a bit of shortage, customers have ordered too much," said Ms. Thuy.
+"Tomorrow my warehouse will start packing a lot of goods, first delivering about 3 tons, then selling whatever is purchased, but right now there is a bit of shortage, customers have ordered too much," said Ms. Thuy.

 This year's Lai Vung pink grapefruit has beautiful appearance, many fruits, and is quickly bought by traders - Photo: TONG DOANH